Privy Council of Tonga: Membership

 The Lord Chancellor, the Lord President of the Supreme Court and the Attorney General are automatically members of the Privy Council.
-The constitution doesn't set a limit on the number of members who sit on the Council and this is left to the discretion of the Monarch.
+The constitution does not set a limit on the number of members who sit on the council and this is left to the discretion of the Monarch.

 Judicial functions

 The King in Privy Council has the authority to make appointments to most posts in the judicial branch of government.
 One of the primary goals of the constitutional reforms of 2010 was to ensure the separation of the executive, legislative and judicial branches of government.
 A significant result of these reforms and constitutional amendments was the removal of the King from the executive power.
 Executive power was transferred to the cabinet.

 The drafters of the 2010 constitutional amendments did not want the executive government to control or interfere in the exercise of judicial power.
 They chose to vest the power to make these appointment in the office of the constitutional and non-partisan head of state, who is the Tongan monarch.